eidsvold/1Z0-819-notes/README.md

 * A local variable is different to a class-level field in that it's **not** automatically set to the default value of its type.
 Checking a local variable that hasn't been set results in a compile-time error.
 * The _String_ passed to the _LocalDateTime_ _parse_ method must represent a valid date-time and is parsed using _DateTimeFormatter.ISO_LOCAL_DATE_TIME_.
 A time component must be present in the _String_.
 * _var_ can **not** be used for fields, constructors and method parameters, as well as method return types.
+* A local variable is visible only within the method or block where it's declared.

 ### 4. Using Operators and Decision Constructs